Bloodied-Star/loadingscreen-du-mod/LoadingScreen/ReadMe.txt

 ---------
 * Unreleased
 - Skyrim preset is now the default.
+- Fixed level progress bar that was incorrect when loading a new save.

 * 2.3
 - Splash textures are imported from StreamingAssets/Textures/Splash/.
 If no textures are found, the default black background is used without logging errors.